 4. Clean Condenser Unit

 Now, it’s time to clean the condenser unit, also called the outdoor unit.
-Since this unit is outside, it can get a lot of dust, grime, and debris build up.
+Since this unit is outside, it can get a lot of dust, grime, and debris buildup.
 It’s important to keep it clean.
 Sweep away any dirt, twigs, or other debris.

 Take off the unit grilles or panels to access the coils.
 You may need a screwdriver to remove them.
 Inspect the coils.
-If there is only a light coating of dust, you can clean them with compressed air or a vacuum.
+If there is only a light coating of dust, you can clean it with compressed air or a vacuum.

 If they are very dirty or have any mold or mildew, you can clean them with soap and water.
 After washing, spray down with a mixture of vinegar and water.
 Vinegar kills bacteria and helps prevent mold growth.
 Then, rinse with distilled water.